csuwildcat/geo-origins/README.md

 Here's the current platform paradigms for LBTs (note: models differ a bit, this is the general flow):

 * Each app is required to listen for triggers _(usually via an SDK or Bluetooth LE APIs)_
-* Triggers, like beacons, are expected to be dumb convenances of simple pings
+* Triggers are used as devices that emit simple pings with almost no payload )(think GPS)_
-* Usually third-party layer is required to associate pings with their meta data and context
+* Usually third-party layer is required to associate trigger pings with meta data and context
 *

+## Why did they implement LBTs this way?

+I suspect the primary issue with LBTs, is spam.
+If there are 100 beacons in a small area, all activating your phone, you'd have the mobile platform equivalent of browser popups - obtrusive spam from all directions!
+To solve this in a quick and dirty way, platforms tied the ability to listen for and activate content based on LBTs to apps.
+Seems legit, right?
+You trust your apps, so why not let them act as trusted agents?

 ## Is anyone trying to fix this?